Animesh005/MKFHE/README.md

 ```
 ./test/PublicMKTFHELBit-spqlios-fma
 ```
-For CNN inference run trainCNN.py file in src/test.
+For our CNN model training run trainCNN.py file in src/test.
 We use PyTorch libarary of Python to train our CNN model.
 Install PyTorch from: https://pytorch.org/
 ```
 pip3 install torch torchvision torchaudio
 ```